GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

 Documentation is autogenerated based on the resource and field configurations.
 To preview the documentation:

 1. [Generate the providers]({{< ref "/get-started/generate-providers.md" >}})
-2. Copy and paste the generated documentation into the Hashicorp Registry's [Doc Preview Tool](https://registry.terraform.io/tools/doc-preview) to see how it will be rendered.
+2. Copy and paste the generated documentation into the Hashicorp Registry's [Doc Preview Tool](https://registry.terraform.io/tools/doc-preview) to see how it is rendered.
 {{< /tab >}}
 {{< tab "Handwritten" >}}
 1. Open the resource documentation in [`magic-modules/third_party/terraform/website/docs/r/`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/website/docs/r) using an editor of your choice.
-   - The name of the file will be the name of the resource without a `google_` prefix.
+   - The name of the file is the name of the resource without a `google_` prefix.
 For example, for `google_compute_instance`, the file is called `compute_instance.html.markdown`
 2. For beta-only resources, add the following snippet directly above the first example:

    ```markdown